whotracksme/whotracks.me/blog/tracking_and_ux.md

 Another reason for annoyance is the use of native
 advertising: ads that are designed to resemble content as much as possible (Figure 2).
-The main goal is to maximize click-through rates on ads, while deliberately accepting the risk to mislead users.
+The main goal is to maximize click-through rates on ads by deliberately misleading users on the nature of the content.
 Although users are less likely to notice the presence of native advertising compared to traditional banner ads [9], it is more difficult for them to distinguish organic content from paid ads.